-Titles of Other Works in AP Style
+How to Capitalize Titles in AP Style

 AP style – as set out in The Associated Press Stylebook – is commonly used in business writing and journalism.
-But did you know that the AP Stylebook has advice on how to present titles of other works, such as books, films, and musical compositions?
+But did you know that the AP Stylebook has advice on how to present titles of works, such as books, films, and musical compositions?

 It’s important to be aware of these rules so you know what to look for when proofreading.
-Here, then, we’re going to look at how to present titles of other works in AP style, including:
+Here, then, we’re going to look at how to present titles of works in AP style, including:

-• How to capitalize titles of other works in AP style.
+- How to capitalize titles of works

 For more on all of the above, read our full guide below.